fmlab-iis/Pregel/README.md

 ### BTG Computation

-[This project](https://github.com/dbs-leipzig/giraph-algorithms) provides a BSP implementation of the algorithm described in [BIIIG: Enabling Business Intelligence with Integrated Instance Graphs](http://dbs.uni-leipzig.de/de/publication/title/biiig), which extracts Business Transactions Graphs (BTGs) from an Integrated Instance Graph (IIG).
+[This project](https://github.com/dbs-leipzig/giraph-algorithms) provides a Giraph implementation of the algorithm described in [BIIIG: Enabling Business Intelligence with Integrated Instance Graphs](http://dbs.uni-leipzig.de/de/publication/title/biiig), which extracts Business Transactions Graphs (BTGs) from an Integrated Instance Graph (IIG).
 An IIG contains nodes belonging to two different classes: master data and transactional data.
 A BTG is a sub-graph of an IIG which has only master data nodes as boundary nodes and transactional data nodes as inner nodes.
 In the business domain, a BTG describes a specific case inside a set of business cases involving master data like Employees, Customers and Products and transactional data like SalesOrders, ProductOffers or Purchases.

 The algorithm finds all BTGs inside a given IIG.
 The idea is to find connected components by communicating the minimum vertex id inside a connected sub-graph and storing it.
 The minimum id inside a sub-graph is the BTG id.
 Only transactional data nodes are allowed to send ids, so the master data nodes work as a communication barrier between BTGs.
 The master data nodes receive messages from transactional data nodes out of BTGs in which they are involved.
 They store the minimum incoming BTG id by vertex id in a map and when the algorithm terminates, the set of unique values inside this map is the set of BTG ids the master data node is involved in.